This is a FREE event for our families and the local community. Please RSVP below to reserve your place

 - Learn parenting strategies, techniques and tools and how to move forward with putting them in place

 After the talk there will be an opportunity to ask Ian questions.
-Please RSVP to reserve your place,

 Ian Wallace is a Consultant Psychologist, with a wealth of experience working with children and their families.
 Ian connects with families through his supportive and down to earth approach.
-Ian is the Director at Forestway Psycology Centre in Sydney, and provides consulting services to Paediatricians, Psychiatrists, Doctors, Professionals and parents.
+Ian is the Director at Forestway Psychology Centre in Sydney, and provides consulting services to Paediatricians, Psychiatrists, Doctors, Professionals and parents.
 Ian conducts seminars around Australia for television, radio, universities, professionals, schools and support groups.